-Theacrine is found in Camellia assamica, which is what is used to make Kucha tea.
+Theacrine is found naturally in Camellia assamica, which is what is used to make Kucha tea.
 Camellia assamica variant kucha shares its genus with green tea.
 Theacrine is synthesized in the kucha plant from caffeine.
 Since kucha cannot further metabolize theacrine, it accumulates in the leaves.

 TeaCrine (or Theacrine) offers a multi-pronged action that blocks the action of adenosine, decreases reactive oxygen species and inflammatory cytokines, while boosting dopamine and other neurotransmitters.
 This ultimately leads to a wide range of benefits, including:

 The main difference between theacrine and caffeine is the addition of a ketone to the imidazole ring, and the addition of a methyl group off the open nitrogen.
 These additions alter theacrine's ability to bind to enzymes in the body like caffeine does.
-This means that a theacrine supplement does not metabolize in the same manner as caffeine, and does not lead to secondary metabolites that can then go on to cause adverse side effects in the body.
-Due to these changes, theacrine is longer-acting, has less side effects, and does not build tolerance like caffeine.
+This means that a theacrine supplement does not metabolize in the same manner as caffeine, and does not lead to secondary metabolites that can then go on to cause side effects in the body.
+Due to these changes, theacrine is longer-acting, has less side effects, and does not build tolerance like caffeine may.

 When caffeinated stimulation wears off, it may leave some with jitters and a sense of restlessness.
 At worst, they suffer the " caffeine crash," completely sapping their energy and mood while hampering their ability to sleep.
 TeaCrine has the potential to keep you calm after its effects have worn off, making it popular as a pre-workout energy supplement.
 TeaCrine also has a much wider effect window, offering for a broader and more controlled range of safe dosage.